DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 The path we'll take is as follows:

 - UV Mapping within Maya: You can use models of your own - or download the example 3D models provided
-- Exporting these models and UVs for use within Substance Painter
+- Exporting these models (with their UV's) for use within Substance Painter
 - Baking high-poly data onto a low-poly model
 - Applying colours and textures to your model
 - Exporting from Subtance